Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 Asset tracking software is a digital, centralized system that allows your organization to track important details about each asset in real time.

-With the new FASB lease accounting standards, companies are now required to maintain detailed records of each leased asset.
+The new FASB lease accounting standards require companies to maintain detailed records of each leased asset.
 With asset tracking software, your company can track any number of assets in one place.
-Each asset contains a detailed profile that illustrates everything you need to know about that asset, including pictures, product guides, key contacts and contract terms.
+Each asset contains a detailed profile that illustrates everything you need to know about that asset, including pictures, product guides, key contacts, and contract terms.

 With asset tracking software, you can quickly and easily generate reports, including asset location, utilization and cost reports.
 Managers can also include contract terms, lease or maintenance information in the reports and set contract expiration notifications.